Chia-Network/chia-dev-guides/guides/chialisp-concepts/currying.md

 (a (q 18 2 5) (c (q .
 5) 1))
 ```

-This will do the same thing as the other one, except this time multiply by `5` instead of `2`.
+This will do the same thing as the previous curried program, except it will multiply by `5` instead of by `2`.

 ## Convention

-In the previous example, we curried a program that wasn't explicitly designed to be curried like that.
+In the previous example, we curried a value into a program, but the program did not declare that this was required.
 However, often times (especially with puzzles), you will be required to curry the value beforehand to use it properly.
 To indicate that a parameter is meant to be curried in, you write it in `SCREAMING_SNAKE_CASE`.

-Lets rewrite the previous example with this convention:
+Let's rewrite the previous example with this convention:

 ```chialisp title="multiply.clsp"
 (mod (FIRST second)